 If my memory is correct, Kanilea Pen Co. was launch at the 2016 Washington D.C.
 Pen Show.
-I remember seeing their beautiful acrylics and considered buying one of them.
+I remember seeing their fountain pens made with beautiful acrylics and considered buying one of them.
 It took almost four years, but I did eventually buy one.

 I stumbled across the Cherry Kona on their website and was considering buying one.
 It looked gorgeous, plus it was available much faster than a typical Kanilea web order.
 Then the Pen Addict podcast’s turn came up in my podcast player, and both Myke and Brad gushed about it.
 It was less than a couple hours later that all resistance and doubt collapsed, and I ordered one.

 I did manage to screw up my order, but thanks to proactive and hands-on customer service, it all worked out without causing a delay.
 I wanted the “Classic Flush” profile, both because it was immediately available, and it is the design I liked best.
 I must have reset the order form and returned to the default “Classic” profile.
 The next morning I got an email asking me to confirm that’s what I really wanted.
 They sent the email because the Classic profile wasn’t the one available immediately.
 So I replied that yes, I meant to order the Classic Flush profile.
 I later checked the entire order and found that I had used the shipping address as the billing address, so I sent off another email to update that.
 Despite all this, the pen shipped out within the promised timeframe.